 A Member in Public Practice provides information technology and company secretarial services to medium-sized financing companies and these encompass material activities of the relevant companies.

-The Member is providing Outsourced Services in respect of Material Business Activities of the companies and accordingly these Outsourced Services are likely to require consideration of APES GN 30.
+The Member is providing Outsourced Services in respect of Material Business Activities of the companies and accordingly these Outsourced Services will be within the scope of APES GN 30.